psypdt/ZIS_C-_Summer_Course_2019/README.md

 `Note:` This page will be updated over the next couple days.
-Y